Depending on your circumstances, you may be able to get a discount on your Council Tax bill.

 - A student’s spouse or dependent who isn’t a British citizen

 - Patients permanently living in a hospital or residential home

 - Occupants under the age of 20 who are at or have just left school or college (after 30 April until 1 November)

 - Anyone who normally lives in the home but is in prison or hospital by order of a court.
-It could also be if they're detained under the Mental Health Act 1983 or under the deportation provision of the Immigration Act 1972
+This could also be if they're detained under the Mental Health Act 1983 or under the deportation provision of the Immigration Act 1972.

 - Religious communities